andrewcooke/bnum/README.md

 The changes to the Enum semantics are:

-* Values can be implicit (Enum requires explicit values in the "class" form).
+* values can be implicit (Enum requires explicit values in the "class" form);

-* The default implicit value is the name.
+* the default implicit value is the name;

-* Alternative implicit values are defined via `values` (Enum numbers from 1 in the "functional" form).
+* alternative implicit values are defined via `values` (Enum numbers from 1 in the "functional" form);

-* Instances can be retrieved by name or value when calling the class.
+* instances can be retrieved by name or value when calling the class;

-* Aliases must be explicitly enabled.
+* aliases must be explicitly enabled;

-* The default `__str__` implementation displays the value.
+* the default `__str__` implementation displays the value;

-* Ordering is by value.
+* ordering is by value;

-* The functional form is not supported.
+* the functional form is not supported.

 In addition, I debated for a long time whether to support inheritance.
 It is an awfully complicated way to avoid typing `.value`.